 Nominal phenthoate content, percent (m/m);

-Cautionary notice as worded in the Insecticides Act, 1968, and Rules framed thereunder; and
+Cautionary notice as worded in the Insecticides Act, 1968 and rules framed thereunder; and

 Any other information required under the Legal Metrology (Packaged Commodities) Rules, 2011.

 5.2 BIS Certification Marking

 The product(s) conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed thereunder, and the products may be marked with the Standard Mark.